duckdb/duckdb-web/docs/archive/0.8/api/wasm/overview.md

 ---
 layout: docu
-title: DuckDB Wasm
-selected: Client APIs
 redirect_from:
 - /docs/archive/0.8.1/api/wasm
+- docs/archive/0.8.1/api/wasm/overview
+- docs/archive/0.8.1/api/wasm
+selected: Client APIs
+title: DuckDB Wasm
 ---

 DuckDB has been compiled to WebAssembly, so it can run inside any browser on any device.

 {% include iframe.html src="https://shell.duckdb.org" %}